iterative/dvc.org/static/docs/tutorial/define-ml-pipeline.md

     $ git commit -m 'add source dataset'
 ```

-You have probably already noticed that the actual file was not committed to the
+You have probably already noticed that the actual data file was not committed to
-repository.
-This happened because DVC included the file into `data/.gitignore`
+the repository.
+The reason is that DVC included the file into `data/.gitignore`,
-and Git ignores this data file from now on.
+so Git ignores this data file from now on.

-> DVC will always exclude large data files from the Git repository by including
+> DVC will always exclude data files from the Git repository by listing them in
-them in `.gitignore`.
+`.gitignore`.

 ## Data file internals